 5. Don’t Forget to Localize Your Mobile App

-Many emerging markets have a high percentage of people who access the internet via smartphones.
-In fact, it is estimated that by 2025 almost three-quarters of the world’s internet users will use only their smartphones to access the world wide web.
-This presents a huge opportunity for your business to sell your products or services via mobile internet.
+Many emerging eCommerce markets have a high percentage of people who access the internet via smartphones.
+This presents a huge opportunity for your business to sell products or services via mobile internet.
+Here are 5 tips for localizing your mobile apps.

 6. Test Your Localization

-Obviously, you need a localization tester who is fluent in the local language.
-However, this is not sufficient.
+You need a localization tester who is fluent in the local language.
 A good localization tester will inform you if there are issues with the translation – and so much more.
-The tester should be instructed to look at every single part of your website and app and report back on any problems that are discovered.
-Maybe there are words or images that the local culture won’t understand or might even find offensive, or there might be text that doesn’t quite fit on the page.
-Basically, your tester should be good enough to catch all the localization problems that might have been overlooked the first time around.
+The tester should be instructed to look at every single part of your website and app and report back on any problems.
+Perhaps there are words or images that the local culture won’t understand or might even find offensive, or there might be text that doesn’t quite fit on the page.

 7. Keep Up With New Trends

-Global trends can become out-of-date very quickly.
+Global trends can go out of date very quickly.
 Keep your eyes and ears open for the latest trends and events happening around the world.
 By staying current, you will be able to update your offerings and stay with the times.
-Continuing to provide information about trends that are no longer relevant can make your business look lazy and will do nothing for your bottom line.
+Continuing to provide information about outdated trends can make your business look lazy and out-of-touch.

 8. Get Regular Feedback

 How do you know if your customers are satisfied with your business?
-You take feedback, of course.
-Feedback is one of the most essential of these localization tips.
-Ask your customers what they like or dislike about your website and your products or services.
+You get their feedback, of course.
+Feedback is essential for the localization process.
+Ask your international customers what they like or dislike about your website, products, or services.
 The more information you have, the easier it will be to make useful changes.
-You will be building up your business for success by coming across as a people-centric brand.

-Getting localization right can be challenging, but your TMS doesn’t have to be.
-Localize provides seamless end-to-end localization solutions for thousands of websites, mobile apps, games, and businesses worldwide.
-Our advanced automation and technology enables you to quickly translate and publish content live on your website, add new languages, and work collaboratively with your team members.
-Contact us today.
+Getting localization right can be a big challenge, but your TMS doesn’t have to be.
+Localize provides seamless localization solutions for thousands of websites, mobile apps, and businesses worldwide.
+Our automation technology helps you quickly translate and publish content on your website, add new languages, and collaborate with your team members.